 - Services, through a rich catalog of popular app patterns.

 Get an introduction to Linux containers and container orchestration technology.
-In this on-demand course, you’ll learn about containerizing applications and services, testing them using Docker, and deploying them on a Kubernetes cluster using Red HatⓇ OpenShiftⓇ.
+In this on-demand course, you’ll learn about containerizing applications and services, testing them using Docker, and deploying them on a Kubernetes cluster using Red Hat® OpenShift®.

 Learn to speak Kubernetes

-Like any technology, there are a lot of words specific to the technology that can be a barrier to entry.
-Let's break down some of the more common terms to help you understand Kubernetes.
+As is the case with most technologies, language specific to Kubernetes can act as a barrier to entry.
+Let's break down some of the more common terms to help you better understand Kubernetes.

-Master: The machine that controls Kubernetes nodes.
+Control plane: The collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.